 How to watch Neon Genesis Evangelion in chronological order

 Honestly?
 Watching Neon Genesis Evangelion in chronological order is a tough ask.
 Mercifully, the first 24 episodes can be watched as normal.
 Then, it gets a little tricky.

 Series protagonist Shinji then becomes part of a major event that technically takes place during episodes 25 and 26 and also the End of Evangelion movie.
 If you want to go super in-depth and granular with the chronological order, you can watch episodes 1-24, the first hour of End of Evangelion, then episodes 25 and 26 for a more introspective look at the main characters during a significant plot beat.
 Then you’re free to finish up End of Evangelion before moving on to the Rebuild movies.

 We’d recommend just sticking with the main order above – but the option is here if you want it.
 At the very least, it gives greater context to the utterly bewildering final two episodes of a series that, famously, ran out of steam (and budget) during its original run.

 Neon Genesis Evangelion order – should I watch Evangelion: Death(True)2?

-The ‘Death’ portion of the movie is a recap of the entire series with some newly-drawn scenes, as well as some larger world-building.
+The ‘Death’ portion of the movie is a recap of the entire series with some newly-drawn scenes, as well as some larger world-building that's covered in the series' director cut episodes.
 The ‘Rebirth’ section is just the first third of End of Evangelion – and was released as a teaser for Japanese audiences in 1997.
 Our advice?
 Skip it.
 You’re not missing out on anything important, but it does technically come after episode 26 and before End of Evangelion if you're in a completionist mood.